-Brianna Hennessy earned a berth for her first Paralympic Games with a fourth-place finish in the women’s VL2 200-m at a World Cup event in Hungary held in May 2021.
-Her qualification for Tokyo comes less than two years after she took up the sport of Para canoe.
+Brianna Hennessy competed in two events in her Paralympic Games debut in 2021.
+She earned a berth for her first Paralympic Games with a fourth-place finish in the women’s VL2 200-m at a World Cup event in Hungary held in May 2021.
+Her qualification for Tokyo came less than two years after she took up the sport of Para canoe.

 Two years after her injury in 2014, Hennessy was initially introduced to wheelchair rugby by the Ottawa Hospital Rehabilitation Centre.
 She grew up in a sports family and Hennessy herself played AA hockey, provincial-level rugby and was an amateur boxing champ in Ontario before her accident at age 30.

 Playing against mostly men in wheelchair rugby, Hennessy made the Ontario provincial team.
 She was also the lone Canadian woman to compete in the elite level U.S. Quad Rugby Association for the Tampa Bay Generals.